 EUROCONTROL, the European Organisation for the Safety of Air Navigation, is an intergovernmental organisation with 41 Member States, committed to building a Single European Sky that will deliver the ATM performance required for the 21st century.
 EUROCONTROL plays a number of key roles, including the Network Management role.
 It also supports the European Commission, EASA and National Supervisory Authorities in their regulatory activities, and is a major player in European ATM research, development and validation activities, making the largest contribution to the SESAR Joint Undertaking.

 Ecole Nationale de l'Aviation Civile (ENAC)

 As a university of science and technology, ETH Zürich is committed to the study of a diverse range of subjects, which allows knowledge to be shared and combined in original and future-oriented ways.
 The sixteen departments cover a broad academic spectrum, while all kinds of strategic initiatives, competence centres and networks encourage cross-disciplinary cooperation.
-ETH contributes to TRANSIT through the Institute of Transport Planning and Systems (IVT).
-With about 50 staff, it is the oldest and largest transport research institute in Switzerland, covering a variety of subjects related to transport planning, transport systems and traffic engineering.
+ETH contributes to TRANSIT through the Institute of Transport Planning and Systems.
+It is the oldest and largest transport research institute in Switzerland, covering a variety of subjects related to transport planning, transport systems and traffic engineering.